d-chambers/waverave/writeup/writeup.md

 Scaling Results Efficiency:
 ![](images/python/Scaling_results_eff.png "Results of scaling Time")

 As we can see from the plots, the time reduces as we use more cores for the simulations.
-If we look at the efficiency curve, it loses efficiency linearly in log scale upto most of the nodes.
+If we look at the efficiency curve, it loses efficiency linearly in log scale up to most of the nodes.
 We spot a sudden decrease in efficiency when 12 cores are used both for strong as well as weak scaling case.
-The efficiency loss is expected due to the increased communication overhead and also the fact not the whole process can be parallelized.
-One of the contributing factor towards aalowdown is writing out outputs after certain timesteps.
-Code can be made faster if instead of writing out the entire wavefield, if we only write out the displacement values at spatial points where we are interested, which is the case for Geophysical applications.
+The efficiency loss is expected due to the increased communication overhead and also the fact that the whole process can't be parallelized.
+One of the contributing slowdown factors is writing out outputs after certain timesteps.
+The code could be made faster if instead of writing out the entire wavefield, we only write out the displacement values at spatial points of interest, which is often done for Geophysical applications.

 # C
 ## Overview and setup